 which gives a result of 46,936.

 Crazy huh!
-This formula was inspired by this post from Excel wizard Chandoo, and uses an index/match lookup wrapped in an array formula to compare multiple values across multiple columns in a data table.
+This formula was inspired by this post from Excel wizard Chandoo, and uses an index/match lookup to compare multiple values across multiple columns in a data table.
 It concatenates the year, month and channel, to use as the lookup value, then looks for this concatenated value in the raw data across the year, month and channel columns.
 When it finds the right match it returns the corresponding result.

 3. Apply logic with conditional formulas